awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-eventschemas-registry.md

 # AWS::EventSchemas::Registry<a name="aws-resource-eventschemas-registry"></a>

-Use the `AWS::EventSchemas::Registry` to create a schema registry\.
+Use the `AWS::EventSchemas::Registry` to specify a schema registry\.
 Schema registries are containers for Schemas\.
 Registries collect and organize schemas so that your schemas are in logical groups\.

 ## Syntax<a name="aws-resource-eventschemas-registry-syntax"></a>